 More design, research and concept project than writing, but I love this book and my co-author Nelson Bloncourt, who has gone on to author two delightful children's books of his own.
 Heavenly!

-The island of Manhattan, ravaged by superstorms and infrastructure collapse, is now a wildly popular national park, closed to permanent residents but open to courageous tourists 6 months per year.
-Park Intern Tree Andrews finds danger, passion and beauty in the ruins.
+Midtown is set in the near future after the island of Manhattan, ravaged by superstorms and infrastructure collapse, has become the Manhattan National Monument, a wildly popular park, closed to permanent residents but open to courageous tourists six months per year.
+Therese (Tree) Andrews, 19, an architecture student, is awarded a covete